Best Wigglytuff Raid Counters

 Raid Battles

 Find the best counters for defeating Wigglytuff in Pokémon GO.
-Here are the top 100 Wigglytuff counters, including moves, DPS, TDO, faints, and time to win.
+This page shows the top 50 Wigglytuff raid counters, including moves, DPS, TDO, faints, and time to win.

 Wigglytuff CP range from Raids